libts/tslib/README.md

     #include <tslib.h>

-To link with with library, specify `-lts` as an argument to the linker.
+To link with the library, specify `-lts` as an argument to the linker.

 #### compiling using autoconf and pkg-config
 On UNIX systems you can use pkg-config to automatically select the appropriate